 - Infectious disease

 - PM&R / O&P

 - NIH IPPCR course certification

 - NIH U-01 grant funded diabetic foot ulcer research

 - DataDirect training

 During the first year, the fellow is expected to split time between clinical responsibilities, teaching externs, and identifying a research project to be completed by the end of year two.
 The research project will be in the area of limb preservation, wound care, and/or diabetic lower extremity complications.
 We expect the fellow to submit two papers to a peer-reviewed journal by the end of year one.
-These papers not have to be based on the research project, they can be case or literature reviews.
+These papers do not have to be based on the research project, they can be case or literature reviews.
 By the end of the first year we expect our fellows to have presented two posters, submitted an IRB, completed their NIH certification course, created a long term research plan, completed DataDirect training, statistical package training, and worked with the Grant Writer’s Workbook.

 During the second year, fellows will continue to rotate in other disciplines and split time between clinical responsibilities, teaching externs, and developing their research project to where they are submitting their third and fourth paper for publication and begin the process of applying for independent funding, both related to the fellow's research project.

 In addition, the University of Michigan Podiatry Research Fellowship was selected as the only podiatry-led team for the National Institutes of Health (NIH) grant which establishes us as a clinical research unit to perform diabetic foot ulcer biomarker validation.
 Our team will act as part of the larger Diabetic Foot Consortium (DFC), which is a multi-site research group on diabetic foot ulcers with the ultimate goal to predict healing outcomes, guide treatment, and monitor healing and response to treatment.